 Robert should certainly address this problem, and he’s correct in being straightforward, succinct and clear.

 He should also take an additional moment to consider Cliff’s point of view.
 How will the tone strike him?
 What if Cliff has information – or priorities, work responsibilities, or other issues – that Robert doesn’t know about?
 It’s not that Robert should sugarcoat or dilute his message.
-Rather, he needs to think through whether he’s communicating his message in an effective way.
+Rather, he needs to think through his communication perspective to ensure his message will be interpreted in an effective way.
 That’s the key: considering the other’s point of view is a strategic step designed to ensure the message will have the desired effect.

 This idea applies whether you’re writing to coworkers, customers, executives, colleagues, or anyone else.
 The process may not change what you want to say, but it might change how you say it.
 For example, Robert could use one or more of the following tactics.